-The Mind-Body Medicine Department at Cancer Treatment Centers of America (CTCA) supports you and your family before, during and after cancer treatment.
+The Mind-Body Medicine Department at Cancer Treatment Centers of America® (CTCA) is available to support you and your family before, during and after cancer treatment.

 - Deep breathing exercises: Mind-body therapists work with patients on an individual basis to teach deep breathing as a relaxation and stress-management technique.

 Our mind-body therapists work closely with your entire cancer treatment team and are here to support you in making ongoing care decisions.
-In addition, they can connect you with qualified practitioners, support groups and counseling services in your area once you return home.
+In addition, they may connect you with qualified practitioners, support groups and counseling services in your area once you return home.

 The mind-body medicine team at Southwestern

 The mind-body medicine team at CTCA at Southwestern Regional Medical Center (Southwestern) is staffed by a licensed psychologist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), licensed medical social worker and a psychiatrist.

 Every patient is offered at least one visit with a mind-body therapist to introduce the options available.
 During this appointment, we will discuss current concerns, sources of stress and natural supports to address those concerns, as well as sharing how mind-body medicine techniques may offer a further source of support.
 Following this initial appointment, patients, caregivers and family members may decide how often they would like to engage in mind-body services.

 - Cognitive behavioral skills designed to help identify ways to improve how the mind interacts with feelings and behaviors

 - Mindfulness-based skills such as guided imagery, relaxation and therapeutic breathing

 - Narrative therapy skills that may help participants identify and develop meaning in their story